---Action 12 is about providing free breakfast and lunch to all students.
-This action takes into account the needs of low income students first in that they are the most likely population to be in need of available nutritional meals.
-Making sure students' basic needs are met helps to ensure that they are capable of feeling healthy and happy as well as capable of learning.
-In this way, this action helps these students to achieve goal 3 whereby they experience positive feelings about themselves and their success in school. - --Action 13 pertains to monitoring students' attendance patterns and providing support to students experiencing attendance problems.
+--Action 13 pertains to monitoring students' attendance patterns and providing support to students experiencing attendance problems.
 Local district data shows that low income and foster youth have a much higher likelihood of chronic absenteeism.
 As such, this added monitoring and support is intended to help them first.
 Low attendance rates have been correlated with lower high school graduation and college attendance rates.
-As such, mitigating student attendance problems helps these students achieve goals 1, 3, and 4. - --Action 3 focuses on providing hardware for students and licenses for online programs and software.
+As such, mitigating student attendance problems helps these students achieve goals 1, 3, and 4.

+--Action 3 focuses on providing hardware for students and licenses for online programs and software.
 This action takes into account the needs of low income and foster students first, who are least likely to have consistent access to computers and internet access, by providing them with the opportunity to work with modern equipment and software.
-Many curricular materials also have online components that this action makes accessible, which directly supports goal 2, but also supports goal 1 in that successfully working with course content helps student achieve college and career readiness. - --Action 10 is about providing pull-out and after-school tutoring.
+Many curricular materials also have online components that this action makes accessible, which directly supports goal 2, but also supports goal 1 in that successfully working with course content helps student achieve college and career readiness.

+--Action 10 is about providing pull-out and after-school tutoring.
 This action considers the needs of foster youth, EL, and low-income students who are most likely to need additional supports in order to access and perform well on challenging curriculum appropriate for a college preparatory program.
-This directly supports goal 1 by helping students attain success in their a-g coursework, but it also supports goal 4 by helping them to eventually attain the credits necessary to apply to and attend a 2 or 4 year college. - --Action 18 is about providing Guided Study, a period in which students can complete homework with staff assistance, during the school day.
+This directly supports goal 1 by helping students attain success in their a-g coursework, but it also supports goal 4 by helping them to eventually attain the credits necessary to apply to and attend a 2 or 4 year college.

+--Action 18 is about providing Guided Study, a period in which students can complete homework with staff assistance, during the school day.
 Often foster youth, EL, and low-income students do not have access to a quiet work space nor an adult with the necessary skills to support them while working on homework.
 This action provides that environment, which helps students who lack certain resources outside of the school setting to successfully complete their homework.
 This directly supports goal 1 since students are prepared for college and career by successfully learning and working with course content.
 A description of how services for foster youth, English learners, and low-income students are being increased or improved by the percentage required.

-13.11% is the percentage required to improve LCFF services for targeted students in 2022-23.
-For our added services directly aimed at low-income, foster youth, EL populations, we are expending \$ 175,000, a projected 14.04%.
+18.01% is the percentage required to improve LCFF services for targeted students in 2022-23.
+For our added services directly aimed at lowincome, foster youth, EL populations, we are expending \$258,000, a projected 19.34%.
 A portion of this amount is used in having our Student Services Coordinator (SSC) provide extra advising time and academic monitoring for these students.
 For example, while the academic advisor will meet with all students for the purposes of college counseling a minimum of four times over the course of their junior and senior years, pupils in the targeted populations will receive a minimum of six college and financial aid counseling sessions.
 In addition, the SSC provides additional academic monitoring for EL, foster, and low income students whereby they are monitored bi-weekly instead of twice quarterly.
 If academic issues present themselves as part of the bi-weekly monitoring, the SSC is able to enact academic supports for those students sooner.
 The school will also continue to provide increased availability of instructional and tutoring services.
 These actions help to ensure that EL, foster, and SED students have the academic support necessary to achieve Redwood Academy's mission, which is to "prepare for college."
 For the remainder of the targeted money, we are electing to provide several contributing actions on a school-wide basis as described above.